 “Will was interested in farming at school and he went on to do a course in agriculture,” Georgie says.
 “He went travelling overseas in 1991 and worked in agriculture in the UK.”
 Although Heatherly is primarily a grazing property, the Leckeys have an interesting sideline.
 Just beyond the homestead are 12 hectares of green tea bushes, varieties of Camellia sinensis, that Will planted in 2001.
 It’s a Japanese-style green tea that’s sold under the Two Rivers label.
 “The majority of it goes straight to Japan, with other sales in Australia and worldwide through our website.”

-Teenager Hugh is also a keen farmer — he runs his own mob of crossbred sheep and had about 260 lambs last year.
+Teenager Hugh is also a keen farmer — he runs his own mob of crossbred sheep.
 He has also started a venture breeding Wessex Saddleback pigs.
 “He has two sows and recently got a boar,” says Georgie.
 Eliza, meanwhile, is away at boarding school during the term.
 But whenever she’s at home, she spends a lot of time at pony club and competes around the district on her grey Connemara mare, Kitty.

 In 2005, Georgie started a bespoke bedhead business — Heatherly Design — in the old shearing shed out the back.
 Originally a cottage industry that began with Georgie making upholstered bedheads for family and friends, Heatherly Design now has a Melbourne-based showroom and workshop that is staffed by specialist upholsterers, as well as a Sydney showroom.
 “I did the bedheads on my own for six months, then I hired a local upholsterer whom I would work with for the day.
 Will and I would pack and freight the orders to Melbourne.
 That lasted until I had a big commercial enquiry in 2009 and I moved Heatherly Design to Melbourne, where all the manufacturing is done now. ”